kubernetes/community/project-managers/README.md

-## Kubernetes Project Managers
+## Kubernetes PM

-kubernetes-project-managers is a github team that will help to manage and maintain the project in ways other than just writing code.
-Specifically, members of the kubernetes-project-managers team are expected to:
+kubernetes-pm is a github team that will help to manage and maintain the project in ways other than just writing code.
+Specifically, members of the kubernetes-pm team are expected to:

 * Add/change routing labels to issues ([team/, area/, component/](https://github.com/kubernetes/kubernetes/wiki))